 How a Drain Strap Can Prevent Freezer Defrost Drain Issues

 Now here’s a problem that can occur: the freezer compartment temperature is ideal for making ice, so if the water dripping off the evaporator coils begins to freeze again before making its way through the defrost drain, the drain hole can freeze over – in other words, ice build-up will block the drain hole.
 This is where a drain strap can be a big help.
 The strap, made of copper or aluminum, can be attached directly to Calrod® – style defrost heater elements where the strap can extend into the drain hole.
 When the defrost heater turns on, heat is conducted through the strap to melt any ice that may have accumulated in the drain.

 If your freezer’s defrost drain keeps freezing over, the drain strap may have fallen off or deteriorated.
 It’s also possible your refrigerator model didn’t come with a drain strap to begin with.
 Provided the defrost heater in your refrigerator is a Calrod® – style element, you can solve this problem by installing a new drain strap.
 The top portion of the strap wraps around the heater element and is usually secured with a screw.
 The strap should be positioned directly above the drain hole so the bottom portion of the strap can be partially inserted into the drain hole.

-Solve the unwanted ice build-up problem with parts from Repair Clinic
+Solve the unwanted ice build-up problem with your fridge defrost drain with parts from Repair Clinic